rails/rails/guides/source/testing.md

 * `head`
 * `delete`

-All of request types are methods that you can use, however, you'll probably end up using the first two more often than the others.
+All of request types have equivalent methods that you can use.
+In a typical C.R.U.D. application you'll be using `get`, `post`, `put` and `delete` more often.

-NOTE: Functional tests do not verify whether the specified request type should be accepted by the action.
-Request types in this context exist to make your tests more descriptive.
+NOTE: Functional tests do not verify whether the specified request type is accepted by the action, we're more concerned with the result.
+Request tests exist for this use case to make your tests more purposeful.

 ### The Four Hashes of the Apocalypse